PaashiTech/reactor/docs/how/fresh-env.md

-# Steps for setting up the "Review" environment on a PC/Mac
+# Steps for setting up the Dev/Review environment on a PC/Mac

 ## 1. Install Node